 (tel.: +30 26610 41552)

-The patron of Corfu, Saint Spyridon, is believed to have saved the island four times from terrible danger, which garners a deep respect from locals.
+The patron saint of Corfu, Saint Spyridon is believed to have saved the island four times from terrible danger, which garners a deep respect from locals.
 The saint’s remains are kept in the church and regularly carried in a procession during religious holidays.
-The church is completed in a Venetian architectural style, and its bell tower is the highest point of the town.
+The church is completed in a Venetian architectural style, and its bell tower is the highest point of the old town.